kcech/sentilo-docs-test/docs/clients/java_client.rst

 The properties file
 ^^^^^^^^^^^^^^^^^^^

-You must modify the properties file **application.properties** located in **src/main/resources/properties** in order to provide your correct Sentilo Platform Client configurations.
+You must modify the properties file :literal:`application.properties` located in :literal:`src/main/resources/properties` in order to provide your correct Sentilo Platform Client configurations.
 There’re some values that are for testing purposes, and they may not be changed.